ksevindik/ksevindik.github.io/_posts/2011-07-21-adding-new-permission-types-to-spring-security-acl.md

+---
+layout: post
-# Adding New Permission Types to Spring Security ACL
+title: Adding New Permission Types to Spring Security ACL
+author: Kenan Sevindik
+---

 Domain object level security is probably the least used feature of Spring Security compared to URL-based and method-level security features for enterprise Java web applications.
 However, when you have a security requirement something like